 Fellows will be selected based on their credentials, their commitment to public service, and the sponsoring organization.
 A strong preference will be given to 2Ls for Whitehurst Public Interest Summer Fellowships, but 1Ls may apply.
 A student may not receive academic credit and a fellowship simultaneously, nor can a student receive a fellowship from both TLF and this program for the same position.
 (This limitation does not preclude a fellow from receiving a living expense stipend or a stipend or scholarship for educational expenses.)

-Fellows will be announced the afternoon of Friday, March 23.
-All fellows are expected to sign a fellowship agreement, participate in an ethics training to be held on Thursday, April 12 from 11:45 am-1pm, and to participate in a group photo session before the end of the spring semester.
+Fellows will be announced by the afternoon of Friday, March 27.
+All fellows are expected to sign a fellowship agreement, participate in an ethics training on a date TBD, and to participate in a group photo session before the end of the spring semester.

 Questions should be directed to the William Wayne Justice Center for Public Interest Law, firstname.lastname@example.org.